Winfield Scott (chaplain): Early life

+Continued career

 Following the war, Scott became pastor for the First Baptist Church of Leavenworth, Kansas.
-During his 6 years in Leavenworth, his church grew from 19 to 250 members and he organized churches in three nearby communities.
+During his six years in Leavenworth, his church grew from 19 to 250 members and he organized churches in three nearby communities.
 The city of Winfield, Kansas, was named in Scott's honor after he promised to build a church there.

 Scott moved to Denver, Colorado, where he served as a pastor January 1872 to September 1875.
 He moved to California in late 1875 and was editor of Evangel from February through October 1876.
 Scott was called to the pastorate of a church in Los Angeles in 1877.
 In 1878 he was Associate Pastor Metropolitan Church in San Francisco.
-The year he was in San Francisco also saw him receive a Doctor of Divinity from a California university.
+Also in 1878, Scott received the honorary degree of Doctor of Divinity from the University of California.
 Scott served at churches in Petaluma and Oakland before becoming pastor of a church in San Jose, California, in February 1880.

 Scott became an U.S. Army Chaplain in 1882, a position he held til 1893.
 He was initially served at Fort Canby and Fort Stevens before transferring to Angel Island in 1885.
 In February 1888, Scott visited the Salt River Valley.
 Valley leaders hoped the chaplain would help promote the area.
 Scott was so impressed he purchased 640 acre of land in the valley for US$2.50/acre.
 The plot he chose was abutted the soon to be completed Arizona Canal.
 Scott transferred to Fort Huachuca in 1893 and made frequent visits to his property.
 His brother, George Washington Scott, meanwhile moved to Arizona Territory.
 There he cleared the land of brush and began planted citrus orchards.
 Scott moved to his homestead in 1893 on terminal leave.
 Health problems caused by his old war wounds prompted his retirement.
 Formal retirement occurred on March 26, 1889.

+Later life

 As the first person to grow peanuts, citrus trees, and grapes in the Salt River Valley, Scott advocated the area's potential as a health resort as well as its agricultural potential.
-A couple years after Scott's arrival there were a number of families living near his ranch.
+Within a few years of Scott's arrival there were a number of families living near his ranch.
 Scott and his wife founded the Arizona Baptist Foundation and became part of the area's local leadership.
 In 1896 the area added a school and the settlement around Scott's ranch was officially named Scottsdale.